DimoDimov/docker-js/packages/front-end-app/README.md

 ## Technology stack

 NodeJS and Express based application.
-Typescript is the main language used for code generations
+Javascript is the main language used for code generations

 ## Linters